coolya/mbeddr.arduino/Readme.md

 ### Prerequisites

 Obviously you will need a working MPS and mbeddr installation.
-The current release version (1268) ob mbeddr is **not** supported!
+The current release version (1268) ov mbeddr is **not** supported!
 You will need to build mbeddr from source.

+If you want to work with the master branch you will also need version 3.0 of MPS which is [available](http://confluence.jetbrains.com/display/MPS/JetBrains+MPS+EAP+Download+Page) as a relase candidate.
+If you arn't using it you can checkout the git tag ´MPS25´ which gives you the last verion compatible with MPS 2.5 an the corespoding mbeddr.

 ### Setup